-▲ spark_date_timestamp_format and spark_small_date_timestamp.format values should be the same for MS SQL load/unload services.
-Also if masking is applied on the date/timestamp datatype column, the applied inventory date format should be the same for MS SQL load/unload data format.

-- For each service, the file path(absolute) configured for logging.file.name and for logging.pattern.rolling-file-name has to be the same.
-This path is a path inside the respective container. - For each service, if the log files(configured through logging.file.name and logging.pattern.rolling-file-name) need to be accessed outside the container, the respective log path has to be mounted by adding volume binding of that path in dockercompose.yaml for that service.
+- spark_date_timestamp_format property no longer exists from release 22.0.0, instead of we have introduced two properties ie spark_timestamp_format and spark_date_format. - spark_timestamp_format, spark_date_format, and spark_small_date_timestamp_format values should be the same for MS SQL load/unload services.
+Also if masking is applied on the date/timestamp datatype column, the applied inventory date format should be the same for MS SQL load/unload data format. - (i) - For each service, the file path(absolute) configured for logging.file.name and for logging.pattern.rolling-file-name has to be the same.
+This path is a path inside the respective container. - For each service, if the log files(configured through logging.file.name and logging.pattern.rolling-file-name) need to be accessed outside the container, the respective log path has to be mounted by adding volume binding of that path in docker-compose.yaml for that service.